 Matriarchy: Of the Patriarchy Flip variety.
 There was a moment relatively early in the Red Face Pox era when massive polygyny could have been adopted as an alternate solution to the gender imbalance but the importance of family identity in Japanese culture and the shogunate's fear of consolidation of noble houses lead to female-line inheritance instead.
 Within four generations, it's considered a bit scandalous to suggest that men should EVER be allowed to inherit.
 When Shogun Yoshimune is throwing out pretty much everything she was brought up to believe about gender roles, she still points out that matrilineal descent has the practical advantage of being much, MUCH easier to prove.

 Miss Conception: As an unfortunate consequence of growing up in a Buddhist monastery and then being cooped up in the Ooku as an adult, Keishoin has no idea how pregnancy works and hence keeps pressuring Tsunayoshi into promiscuity in hopes she will conceive a child...even when she's years past menopause.
-It also leads to the Edicts of the trope below, which are meant to lift her "curse" of infertility.
+It also leads to the Edicts on Compassion for Living Things, which are meant to lift her "curse" of infertility.

 Modest Royalty: Shogun Yoshimune.
 When one uses the gift of ornate robes as an excuse to dismiss a privy councillor, is known to meet with high officials in what amounts to her pyjamas, and continues to issue edicts while in labor it is hard to describe a ruler as anything else.